Azure/azure-sdk-for-net/sdk/servicebus/Microsoft.Azure.ServiceBus/README.md

 # Azure Service Bus client library for .NET

-> Please note, a newer package [Azure.Messaging.ServiceBus](https://www.nuget.org/packages/Azure.Messaging.ServiceBus) for [Azure Service Bus](https://azure.microsoft.com/services/service-bus/) is available as of December 2020.
-While this package will continue to receive critical bug fixes, we strongly encourage you to upgrade.
-Read the [migration guide](https://aka.ms/azsdk/net/migrate/sb) for more details.
+> Please be aware that a newer package, [Azure.Messaging.ServiceBus](https://www.nuget.org/packages/Azure.Messaging.ServiceBus) is available as of November 2020.
+While this package will continue to receive critical bug fixes, we strongly encourage upgrading for new development.
+Please see the [migration guide](https://aka.ms/azsdk/net/migrate/sb) for more details.

 Azure Service Bus allows you to build applications that take advantage of asynchronous messaging patterns using a highly-reliable service to broker messages between producers and consumers.
 Azure Service Bus provides flexible, brokered messaging between client and server, along with structured first-in, first-out (FIFO) messaging, and publish/subscribe capabilities with complex routing.